ServiceNow/Fast-LLM/docs/quick-start.md

 === "Docker"

     You selected Docker for this tutorial.
 We'll use the Fast-LLM Docker image to train our model, which includes all the necessary dependencies.
-Grab the pre-built Fast-LLM Docker image:
+Grab the [pre-built Fast-LLM Docker image](https://github.com/ServiceNow/Fast-LLM/pkgs/container/fast-llm) from GitHub's container registry (GHCR).

     ```bash
     docker pull ghcr.io/servicenow/fast-llm:latest